lachemontes/comparative_genomeic_ticks/tutorial.md

 echo "Renaming process finished."
 ```

-Now, I the idea is to copy all the summary reports in the folder `summary_results`
+Now, I the idea is to copy all the summary reports (JSON and txt) in the folder `summary_results`

 ```bash
 #!/bin/bash